digitas28/bot-discord-auto-random-chat/README.md

   5. write in discord chat `!ikuzo <number of messages>`

 # NOTE
-  You can edit message in line 46 main.py
+  You can edit messages in line 46 main.py

 # DWYOR